gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 gcp         gcp            gcp        europe-west1   1.24.3        Awake         Create Processing (43%)      healthy   94s
 ```

-### Accessing The `Shoot` Cluster
+### Accessing the `Shoot` Cluster

-Your shoot clusters will have a public DNS entries for their API servers, so that they are could be reached via the Internet via  `kubectl` after you created their `kubeconfig`.
+Your shoot clusters will have a public DNS entries for their API servers, so that they could be reached via the Internet via `kubectl` after you have created their `kubeconfig`.

 We encourage you to use the [adminkubeconfig subresource](../proposals/16-adminkubeconfig-subresource.md) for accessing your shoot cluster.
-You find an example how to use it in our [docs](../usage/shoot_access.md#shootsadminkubeconfig-subresource).
+You can find an example how to use it in [Accessing Shoot Clusters](../usage/shoot_access.md#shootsadminkubeconfig-subresource).

-## Deleting The `Shoot` Clusters
+## Deleting the `Shoot` Clusters

-Before tearing down your environment you have to delete your shoot clusters.
+Before tearing down your environment, you have to delete your shoot clusters.
 This is highly recommended because otherwise you would leave orphaned items on your infrastructure accounts.

 ```bash
 ./hack/usage/delete shoot <your-shoot> garden-local
 ```

-## Tear Down The Gardener Environment
+## Tear Down the Gardener Environment

 Before you delete your local KinD cluster, you should shut down your `Shoots` and `Seed` in a clean way to avoid orphaned infrastructure elements in your projects.